 In this day and age, late-life divorces are becoming more common than ever before.
-All over the country, couples over the age of 50 are filing for divorce and leading happy post-marriage lives.
+All over the state of Illinois and throughout the country, couples over the age of 50 are filing for divorce and leading happy, fulfilling post-marriage lives.
 Compared to decades ago, it is now far easier to gain a fresh start and thrive after a late-life divorce.

-But if you are considering a late-life divorce, you might still have some concerns.
+But if you are considering a late-life divorce in Illinois, you might still have some concerns.
 You might be wondering: In what ways will my life change?
 WIll my finances and living situation deteriorate?

-7 Key Facts You Should Know About Divorce after 50
+7 Key Facts You Should Know About Divorcing in Illinois after 50

 We understand that thinking about the possible complications of divorce can be extremely stressful and overwhelming.
-However, you have options.
+However, no matter how daunting a divorce case may seem, you have options.
 You don't have to let your worries stop you from living your life the way you wish to.
 Taking the right steps and being informed can make all the difference in the world.

-Below, we'll discuss seven key pieces of information which can help you successfully navigate a divorce and jumpstart your newly single life.
+Below, we'll discuss seven key pieces of information which can help you successfully navigate an Illinois late-life divorce and jumpstart your newly single life.

-1. Living Expenses Will Increase After a Late-Life Divorce
+1. Living Expenses Will Increase After an Illinois Late-Life Divorce

 Following a divorce, it's completely normal to notice that your living expenses are higher than before.
 That is because typically, the cost of living is higher when you are single, compared to when you are splitting essential expenditures with a spouse.